jiko/omnibot/README.md

 	crontab -e
 	0 */4 * * * python /home/jk/Code/bots/omnibot/omni.py

-To use this code you will need to change the path in the cron definition, as well as in omni.py, to match the location of omnibot and your bot folders.
+To use this code you will need to change the path in the cron definition, as well as in omni.py, to match the location of omnibot and your bot folders, respectively.
+Store the list of bot folders in bots.list.
 Each bot folder contains:

 	omni.cfg
 	corpus.txt